 Instead of using check boxes, you can mark a series with an "X",

 to make a region's data appear in a chart.

 Later, clear the "X", to remove the

 Follow the setup instructions for the check box interactive example

-above, but don't add check boxes in cells A3:A5.
+above, but do not add check boxes in cells A3:A5.

-Then, add a formula in column A of the duplicate data range, to see
+Instead, follow these steps to add a formula in column A of the duplicate data range:

 - In cell A9, type this formula: =A3<>""